danipetra/Pint-Toss/README.txt.txt

 _Slider: can go down if the player swipes down, modify it only if there's an increment in the swipe's Ys _lineRenderer and projections: not working
 _Camera not working on 3d, when the player rotates it keeps the same rotation
 COMPLETE:
 28 / 04
 Backboard bouns, hitting it doubles the score.
 Fixed bugs.
+Save system, each round the player gets the score converted by coins and a bonus if he wins.
+Text update based on Json
+_Slider: make it not interactable

 27 / 04
 Create an enviroment using tavern assets